rails/rails/guides/source/active_record_querying.md

 ### Retrieving Multiple Objects in Batches

-We often need to iterate over a large set of records, as when we send a newsletter to a large set of users, or when we export data.
+We often need to iterate over a large set of records, as when we send a newsletter to a large set of customers, or when we export data.

 This may appear straightforward: